MatheusSC017/MatheusSC017/README.md

 <h3 align="left">About me:</h3>

-Hello, I'm Matheus Simão Caixeta, and I possess a keen ability to swiftly grasp and apply new tools and languages.
-I place a strong emphasis on fostering social interactions to create a harmonious work environment.
-When it comes to my personal projects, I'd like to highlight two distinct examples where I diligently harnessed the wealth of knowledge acquired through my continuous engagement with courses, articles, documentation, and research.
+Hello, my name is Matheus Simão Caixeta, and I have a strong ability to quickly assimilate and apply new tools and languages.
+I place a strong emphasis on social interactions to create a harmonious work environment.
+Regarding my personal projects, I'd like to highlight a few distinct examples in which I've utilized the knowledge acquired through my ongoing involvement with courses, articles, documentation, and research.

-Project 1: Car Rental API
+#### Project 1: Car Rental API
 - GitHub Repository: https://github.com/MatheusSC017/Rental-of-vehicles
 In this project, I've developed a robust API for a car rental system using Django Rest Framework.
 Here are some key aspects and achievements of this project: